tomasr/winterdom.com/_posts/temp-2017-09-18-azure-sql-auth-with-msi.md

 On a [previous article]({% post_url 2017-08-31-token-delegation-azure-sql %}) I
-discussed how to use a certificate stored in Key Vault to provide authentication to Azure Active Directory from a Web Application deployed in AppService so that we could authenticate (and delegate credentials) to an Azure SQL database.
+discussed how to use a certificate stored in Key Vault to provide authentication to Azure Active Directory from a Web Application deployed in AppService so that we could authenticate to an Azure SQL database.

 With the introduction of [Managed Service Identity](https://azure.microsoft.com/en-us/blog/keep-credentials-out-of-code-introducing-azure-ad-managed-service-identity/), this becomes even easier, as we can just get rid of the complexity of deploying the Key Vault certificate.

-Let's see how we could implement the same scenario using Managed Service Identity instead.
+Let's see how we could use MSI to authenticate the application to a SQL Database.

-## Creating the resources
+## Enabling Managed Service Identity

 The first step is creating the necessary Azure resources for this post.
 As usual, I'll use Azure Resource Manager (ARM) templates for this.
 I'll create a new SQL Server, SQL